marlonmikami/personal/socialSkills.md

 **Intrinsic Motivation > Extrinsic motivation**: Speak because you must.
 Don't live your entire life censoring yourself.

+## You are not different from other people

+You don't need confidence in order to talk to other people.
+That is a failure of perspective.

+Your best interactions are those with people you love, and those take no confidence.
+They happen from a place of comfort.

+The more you see others as different from yourself, the bigger the gap you place between the both of you.

+What do you have in common with others?

 ## Practical

 * Before interacting with someone, visualize a positive outcome, not a negative one.
 That'll set your mood and vibe correctly.